-The Galileo and BeiDou signal plans have been devised to provide enhanced code-range noise and positioning accuracy in a wide range of challenging user scenarios, including the presence of multi-path, by means of MBOC (Multiplexed Binary Offset Carrier) coding schemes.
+The Galileo and next-generation GPS signal plans have been devised to provide enhanced code-range noise and positioning accuracy in a wide range of challenging user scenarios, including the presence of multi-path, by means of the AltBOC and MBOC (Multiplexed Binary Offset Carrier) coding schemes.

-For the most accurate services (Galileo E1 PRS, E6 PRS and E5a+E5b and corresponding BeiDou services) this results in signal spectra which have two main lobes spaced apart from a suppressed carrier centre-frequency – in order to fully exploit this capability an antenna must maintain a constant group-delay over a relatively wide fractional bandwidth.
+For the most accurate services (Galileo E1/E5, GPS L1/L5 and corresponding BeiDou services) this results in signal spectra which have two main lobes spaced apart from a suppressed carrier centre-frequency.
+In order to fully exploit this capability an antenna must maintain a constant group-delay over a relatively wide fractional bandwidth.

-Helix Technologies is developing a lightweight, compact, high-performance E5/B5 antenna with a two-pole circular-polarised frequency response that is optimised to match the Galileo and BeiDou signal spectra whilst maintaining excellent circular polarisation properties.
+Helix Technologies is developing a consumer/automotive grade high-performance E1/E5 L1/L5 antenna with a two-pole circular-polarised frequency response that is optimised to match the Galileo and next generation GPS signal spectra whilst maintaining excellent circular polarisation properties.

 Features of the antenna include:

-- Matched frequency responses to the multi-lobed Galileo spectra shapes – which are composed of a combination of wide-band and narrow-band signal services.
+- Matched frequency responses to the multi-lobed Galileo and next-generation GPS spectra shapes - which are composed of a combination of wide-band and narrow-band signal services.

 - Equal group delay across modes to achieve consistent data clock-phase across the cluster of 3 modes forming the matched filter frequency response.